Jeff-Oliver/hemlock_image_poisoner/README.md

 - Dennis Kipng'eno Bett

 ## Overview
-In this project, our team developed Hemlock: A Poison Image Creator and Detector.
-Hemlock is an advanced system designed to apply and identify adversarial perturbations using the Fast Gradient Sign Method (FGSM).
-We implemented an intuitive user interface that enables users to automatically generate poisoned images, thereby embedding protective signals into their visual content.
-In the current digital age, social media users face increasing threats of content theft and unauthorized use of their media in machine learning models.
-This tool offers an additional security layer by enabling content creators—particularly influencers and digital artists—to embed adversarial noise as a form of copyright protection.
-Our model serves as a proactive defense against content scraping, bot-generated impersonation, and deepfake misuse, while also supporting digital content ownership and traceability across platforms.
+In this project, our team is developing Hemlock.
+Hemlock is an advanced system designed to apply various attack methods to pertubate images.
+This will allow for a proactive defense against content scraping, bot-generated impersonation, and deepfake misuse, while also supporting digital content ownership and traceability across platforms.
+In this project we have succesfully completed Phase 1.
+In this initial phase we have succesfully used MobileNetV2 Image Classification and applied our attack methods to the images so that the model missclassifies them.

-## MobileNetV2 Model
+## MobileNetV2 Model (Dennis)
-MobileNetV2 is an existing deep learning CNN model for image classification.
+To achieve this we used MobileNetV2 which is an existing deep learning CNN model for image classification.
+This model derives its images from image net.

 ## Advesirial Attack Methods

+These are the attack methods that our Model currently supports:

 1. Fast Gradient Sign Method: Perturbs input data by moving it slightly in the direction of the gradient sign to maximize model error.